I Can Feel It

 Senator Debbie Stabenow (D., Mich.), who was recently appointed to the Senate Energy Committee, can "feel" global warming;

-"Climate change is very real," she confessed as she embraced cap and trade's
+"Climate change is very real," she confessed as she embraced cap and trade's"We are paying the price in more hurricanes and tornadoes."

 massive tax increase on Michigan industry - at the same time claiming, against